 ABIM considers the certification or recertification status of its candidates and diplomates to be public information.

-ABIM provides a diplomate's certification status and personal identifying information, including mailing address, e-mail address and last four digits of a diplomate's social security number, to the Federation of State Medical Boards (FSMB), the American Board of Medical Specialties (ABMS) (which publishes The Official ABMS Directory of Board Certified Medical Specialists), and to other credential and licensure verification organizations.
+ABIM provides a diplomate's Board Certification status, Maintenance of Certification and personal identifying information, including mailing address, e-mail address and last four digits of a diplomate's social security number, to the Federation of State Medical Boards (FSMB), the American Board of Medical Specialties (ABMS) (which publishes The Official ABMS Directory of Board Certified Medical Specialists), and to other credential and licensure verification organizations.
 FSMB uses personal identifying information, including the last four digits of social security numbers, as unique internal identifiers and is required to maintain the confidentiality of this information.
 ABMS also uses the last four digits of social security numbers as unique internal identifiers, and publishes other personal identifying information (but not social security numbers) for purposes of The Official ABMS Directory of Board Certified Medical Specialists.
 ABMS contacts diplomates directly to verify the accuracy of the information published in the directory and to obtain consent to publish such information.
-However, as noted above, ABIM considers the certification status of diplomates to be public information, and thus information relevant to basic reporting of certification status (including your name) may not be omitted from the ABMS Directory or from ABIM's Check a Doctor's Certification Tool on ABIM's website.
-ABIM may provide a diplomate's certification status and address to professional medical societies and other organizations that provide ABIM-sanctioned educational resources and products used for Self-Evaluation of Medical Knowledge or Practice Assessment in the Maintenance of Certification program.
+On request, ABIM provides a diplomate's Board Certification and Maintenance of Certification status and address to professional medical societies and other organizations that provide ABIM-sanctioned educational resources and products used for Self-Evaluation of Medical Knowledge or Practice Assessment in the Maintenance of Certification program.